While we were in Nicaragua one thing we really wanted to do was a Nicaraguan cooking class.

 I like to cook and Mark loves to eat, so it kind of made us wonder why we haven’t done cooking classes before on our travels.
 For our first try at international cooking, we chose a cooking workshop with NicAsí Tours in León.

-Heading off to the León central Markets with our guide Hector we had to make a decision on what we would like to cook, our choices – Iguana soup known as Garrobo or a dish called El Indio Viejo – The Old Indian.
+Heading off to the León central Markets with our guide, we had to make a decision on what we would like to cook.
+The Nicaraguan recipes we had to choose from were – Iguana soup known as Garrobo or a dish called El Indio Viejo – The Old Indian.

 Whilst we love to experiment with new foods and try local delicacies, after much discussion we decide to opt for something we may have a chance of cooking once we left Nicaragua.
 Last time we checked we were not going to come across too many iguanas when we got to Europe, so The Old Indian it was!